Career Timeline of Mariska Hargitay: Major Achievements and Milestones

 1999: Portrayal of Olivia Benson

-In 1999, Mariska Hargitay began her portrayal of Olivia Benson on Law & Order: Special Victims Unit, a role for which she trained as a rape crisis advocate.
+Since 1999, Mariska Hargitay has portrayed Olivia Benson on Law & Order: Special Victims Unit.

 Loading Video...

-In 2004, Mariska Hargitay founded the Joyful Heart Foundation, an organization providing support to survivors of sexual assault, domestic violence, child abuse, elder abuse, and human trafficking.
+In 2004, Mariska Hargitay founded the Joyful Heart Foundation to support survivors of various forms of abuse and trafficking.

 In 2005, Mariska Hargitay's voice was featured in the video game True Crime: New York City.

-Mariska Hargitay appeared in the 17th season of NBC's The More You Know public service announcements in 2006.
+In 2006, Mariska Hargitay appeared in NBC's The More You Know public service announcements.

 May 2009: Contract Expiration

-In May 2009, Mariska Hargitay and Christopher Meloni's contracts expired, and they attempted to receive a percentage of the show's profits, leading to rumored threats of replacement but ultimately renewed contracts.
+In May 2009, Mariska Hargitay and Christopher Meloni's contracts expired, leading to negotiations for new contracts.

-In November 2009, Mariska Hargitay and the Joyful Heart Foundation built healing and wellness kits for women in Los Angeles County's domestic violence shelters and donated money to the cause amidst a budget crisis.
+In November 2009, Mariska Hargitay and the Joyful Heart Foundation built healing and wellness kits for women in Los Angeles County's domestic violence shelters and donated money to the cause.

-As of November 2010, the Joyful Heart Foundation has sent over 5,000 women and children on therapeutic programs in New York, Los Angeles, and Hawaii, which combine yoga, meditation, massage, journaling, and swimming with dolphins.
+In November 2010, the Joyful Heart Foundation had sent over 5,000 women and children on therapeutic programs in New York, Los Angeles, and Hawaii.
+These programs combine yoga, meditation, massage, journaling, and swimming with dolphins.

-April 2011: Joyful Heart Foundation Raised $20 Million
+April 2011: Joyful Heart Foundation's Impact and Collaborations

 September 27, 2011: Donation to UCLA School of Theater Film and Television

-On September 27, 2011, Mariska Hargitay donated $100,000 to the UCLA School of Theater Film and Television for scholarships.
+On September 27, 2011, Mariska Hargitay donated $100,000 to her alma mater, the UCLA School of Theater Film and Television, to fund scholarships.

 August 2012: Earnings per Episode